-Celtics Receive Positive Injury Update Ahead Of Matchup With Hornets
+NESN

 Jaylen Brown has missed the team’s last three games due to an illness and infection, but the team announced Wednesday that he’s been upgraded to probable for Thursday’s matchup with the Charlotte Hornets.
 Enes Kanter, who injured his left knee in Boston’s season opener against the Philadelphia 76ers, was upgraded to questionable.

-Brown did not travel with the team for Tuesday’s win in Cleveland, but he’s set to join the Celtics in Charlotte.
+Brown did not travel with the team for Tuesday’s win in Cleveland but is set to join the Celtics in Charlotte.

 Kanter was listed as active against the Cavaliers but did not hit the floor.